 But these are not all lines that constitute $\mathcal{B}_{na}(\Lambda^+_\phi)$.
-An important theorem in [Theorem 2.6, \citep{HM-13}, stated here as Fact \ref{NAL}, tells us that there is way to concatenate lines from the three classes we mentioned in the above fact which will also result in lines that are not weakly attracted to $\Lambda^+_\phi$.
+A important theorem in [Theorem 2.6, \citep{HM-13c}, stated here as Lemma \ref{NAL}, tells us that there is way to concatenate lines from the three classes we mentioned in the above fact which will also result in lines that are not weakly attracted to $\Lambda^+_\phi$.
 Fortunately, these are all possible types of lines in $\mathcal{B}_{na}(\Lambda^+_\phi)$.
 A simple explanation of why the concatenation is necessary is, one can construct a line by connecting the base points of two rays, one of which is asymptotic to a singular ray in the forward direction of $\phi$ and the other is asymptotic to a singular ray in the backward direction of $\phi$.
 This line does not fall into any of the three categories we see in the fact above.
-The concatenation process described in \citep{HM-13} takes care of such lines.
+The concatenation process described in \citep{HM-13c} takes care of such lines.
 We will not describe the concatenation here, but the reader can look up section 2.2 in \citep{HM-13c}.
 The following definition is by Handel and Mosher: